Educational Resources and Facilities

 The Hawthorne-Longfellow Library, the main library building, houses humanities and social sciences materials, the George J. Mitchell Department of Special Collections & Archives, and a depository of federal and Maine State documents.
 Hawthorne-Longfellow features an array of popular student study spaces, ranging from quiet individual carrels to technologically equipped group learning spaces, as well as an electronic classroom for instruction, a student gallery, and meeting rooms for public events and student exhibits, presentations, and other activities.
 The Media Commons features teaching and screening spaces; audio and video recording and production studios; workstations to support media viewing, capture, and design; and the state-of-the-art Telepresence Classroom, equipped with audio-sensitive cameras, multiple high-definition screens, and interactive whiteboards.
 The Research Lab, the library’s most recent addition, was developed as an active and flexible space for formal and informal learning interactions among students, faculty, and research librarians.
 The lab supports student-librarian collaborations, class-based instruction sessions, group study, and peer tutoring.
 The library also houses Bowdoin’s Test Center, which supports students with disability-related testing accommodations and those who need to schedule alternative exam times.

-The George J. Mitchell Department of Special Collections & Archives includes rare books and manuscripts of unusual depth for a college library, plus images, recordings, and historical documents of the College, as well as the personal papers of notable alumni, including Senator George J. Mitchell (Class of 1954).
-These materials afford an invaluable opportunity for undergraduates to experience conducting original research; using primary resources in Special Collections & Archives is a distinguishing characteristic of a Bowdoin education.
+The George J. Mitchell Department of Special Collections & Archives includes the official archives of the College, rare books, manuscripts, oral histories, photographs, and an increasing number of digital collections.
+These materials afford an invaluable opportunity for undergraduates to engage in object-based learning, conduct original research, and develop visual and digital literacy; using primary resources in Special Collections & Archives is a distinguishing characteristic of a Bowdoin education.

 The Government Documents Collection provides the Bowdoin community and the public access to print and digital government information reflecting over two centuries of federal and state history.